 Just be curious, really get under the skin of ‘how we do things around here’.
 You still get to choose how or if you participate.
 But being naïve to it is not an option.
 You’re not selling out.
 Nor are you a victim of the system.
 You remain in charge of how, and to what end, you exercise these skills.
 That means holding onto knowing the value you bring to the organisation and staying really clear about that.

 It helped me when I understood the difference between culture and climate.
 Culture is ‘how we do things around here’.
 Climate on the other hand is ‘how we feel about how things are done around here’.
 And I chose to move on from two leadership roles in my career, with real sadness, because I really didn’t like ‘how things were done around here’.
 I didn’t belong there.
 And I don’t regret those decisions.

 Here’s what I mean

 As Bonnie Marcus in her book The Politics of Promotion says ‘social effectiveness is political savvy’.
-Watch this 10 min YouTube snippet of her work here.
+Listen to my podcast with Bonnie Marcus here.
 And you know you are already skilled in social effectiveness in so many aspects of your life.
 So be yourself, leverage your relationship skills.